PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 This preserves the prior independent-copy contract, complete WHILE subgraphs, operator ordering, and generated-name order while removing an eagerly cloned operator list and the peak lifetime in which both root streams were retained.
+Copy-on-write preflight now returns the borrowed input unchanged when no static WHILE, counter-bounded WHILE, or unsupported recurrent-sequence rewrite is required.
+The mandatory channel-first normalizer remains the single owner copy in that common path, instead of receiving the fourth consecutive deep copy.
+A matched rewrite still produces a fully independent ModelIR before mutation.
 An AST architecture gate now rejects assignments to any object's `operators` attribute in the PyTorch exporter instead of checking only the literal `model_ir.operators =` spelling.
 Focused Torch-free compatibility and